Figure 1: Single Molecule Footprinting makes it possible to deconvolute the multiple binding events that are co-occurring at promoters in vivo.

 Future projects and goals

 The group will develop and apply novel experimental and computational strategies for genomics.
-We will attempt to improve the resolution of current genomics assays towards the measure of regulatory events at the level of single cells and single DNA molecules.
+We will attempt to improve the resolution of current genomics assays with the aim of measuring regulatory events at the level of single cells and single DNA molecules.
 We will devise methodologies to perform large-scale genetic manipulations to dissect the function of regulatory DNA.
-Additionally, we will implement strategies to promote the use of advanced genomics techniques to study complex multi-cellular systems through close collaborations with fellow groups at EMBL.
+Additionally, we will implement strategies to promote the use of advanced genomics techniques to study complex multicellular systems through close collaborations with fellow groups at EMBL.

 We will combine these advances to address several fundamental questions such as: